Robert Garran: Legacy

 Garran's "personality, like his prose, was devoid of pedantry and pomposity and, though dignified, was laced with a quizzical turn of humour."
 His death "marked the end of a generation of public men for whom the cultural and the political were natural extensions of each other and who had the skills and talents to make such connections effortlessly."

 Garran's friend Charles Studdy Daley, a long time civic administrator of the Australian Capital Territory, emphasised Garran's contribution to the early development of the city of Canberra, particularly its cultural life, remarking at a celebratory dinner for Garran in 1954 that:

 "There has hardly been a cultural movement in this city with which Sir Robert has not been identified in loyal and inspiring support, as his constant aim has been that Canberra should be not only a great political centre but also a shrine to foster those things that stimulate and enrich our national life... his name will ever be inscribed in the annals, not only of Canberra, but of the Commonwealth as clarum et venerabile nomen gentibus.

 However, Garran is perhaps best remembered as an expert on constitutional law, more so than for his other contributions to public service.
 At his death, Garran was one of the last remaining of the people involved with the creation of the Constitution of Australia.
 On his experience of Federation and the Constitution, Garran was always enthusiastic:

 "I'm often asked 'has federation turned out as you expected?'
 Well yes and no. By and large the sort of thing we expected has happened but with differences.
 We knew the constitution was not perfect; it had to be a compromise with all the faults of a compromise...
 But, in spite of the unforeseen [sic] strains and stresses, the constitution has worked, on the whole, much as we thought it would.
 I think it now needs revision, to meet the needs of a changed world.
 But no-one could wish the work undone, who tries to imagine, what, in these stormy days, would have been the plight of six disunited Australian colonies."

 Former Prime Minister John Howard, in describing Garran, said:

 "I wonder though if we sometimes underestimate the changes, excitements, disruptions and adjustments previous generations have experienced.
 Sir Robert Garran knew the promise and reality of federation.
 He was part of the establishment of a public service which, in many ways, is clearly recognisable today."

-At one level, Garran's remarkable career epitomises the heyday, or Indian Summer, of the meritocratic bourgeois elite born in Australia in the third quarter of the 19th century.
-At another level, his exceptional influence as an éminence grise bespeaks his fluency in construction, be it in poetry translation or legislative drafts, even if always out of commonplace materials.
+At one level, Garran's career epitomizes the heyday, or Indian Summer, of the meritocratic bourgeois elite born in Australia in the third quarter of the 19th century.
+At another level, his influence as an éminence grise bespeaks his fluency in construction, be it in poetry translation or legislative drafts, even if always out of commonplace materials.
 He lacked the imagination to range beyond the stock assumptions of the day regarding race, sex and Empire, assumptions he fully shared.
-This, inevitably, only made his influence stronger.